-Event Numbers: 3430: SGSV 3434: SG Targets: 2x DP1 Ammunition: Solid Slug only Sights: As per class Positions: Standing unsupported and kne eeling Ready Position: 45 Degrees Course of Fire: This event takes approximately It requires 24 rounds The maximum possible score is Practice 1: shot from the kneeling position competitor is to revert to the s Practice 2: away time.
-2 shots are to be fin res of 5 seconds with a 4 second red on the right hand target from itors must return to the standing ures.
+Event Numbers: 3430: SGSV 3434: SG Targets: 2x DP1 Ammunition: Solid Slug only Sights: As per class Positions: Standing unsupported and kne eling Ready Position: 45 Degrees Course of Fire: This event takes approximately It requires 24 rounds The maximum possible score is Practice 1: shot from the kneeling position competitor is to revert to the s Practice 2: away time.
+2 shots are to be fir es of 5 seconds with a 4 second ed on the right hand target from tors must return to the standing ures.
 Practice 3: time of 5 seconds.
-4 shots to b a standing position on the first right hand target from a kneeli Competitors may adopt the kn ances of 8 seconds with an away e fired on the left hand target from exposure, 4 shots to be fired on the ing position on the second exposure. eeling position after the first he ready position until the target is Range Commands: command. ne addition of the following initial ge is clear, the CRO commands ND MAKE READY'
+4 shots to be a standing position on the first right hand target from a kneelin Competitors may adopt the kne inces of 8 seconds with an away e fired on the left hand target from exposure, 4 shots to be fired on the ng position on the second exposure. eeling position after the first he ready position until the target is Range Commands: The general rules apply with th command.
+Having made sure that the rang 'WITH EIGHT ROUNDS LOAD AI -

 Ties: Tie breaking rules shall be applied in the order listed below: a.
 By the greatest number of Xs in the event b.
 By the scores at each distance, commencing with the longest distance c.
 By the X count at each distance, commencing with the longest distance d.
 In the event of a maximum score and equal X counts at all distances, by outward gauging Procedural penalties: In addition to the usual procedural penalties, the following apply in this event: a.
-Firing too many shots during an exposure b.
+Firing too many shots during an exposureb.
 Any shots on the wrong target